veganpolice/veganpolice.github.io/human-user-guide.md

 - I like to think critically about the world and am inspired by tools and technology which disrupt the status quo

 ### At GitHub
-- I am a Technical Program Manager working to the Mac Cloud (Actions) project
+- I am a Technical Program Manager working on the Mac Cloud (Actions) project
-- I joined GitHub in 2019 as a novice developer with the original Insights team, "Gitalytics"
+- I joined GitHub in 2019 as a novice developer with the original GitHub Insights team, "Gitalytics"
-- Occasional contributor and regular lurker of #ski-and-snowboard & #social-impact
+- Contributor and member of #ski-and-snowboard & #social-impact

 ### What are some honest, unfiltered things about you?
 - I _love_ to have fun, laugh and express myself